Djokovic loses to Zverev at Olympics, ending Golden Slam bid

-TOKYO (AP) — There will be no Golden Slam for Novak Djokovic.
+TOKYO — With his Golden Slam bid over for at least another three years, Novak Djokovic rested his head on Alexander Zverev’s shoulder as his German opponent and friend consoled him.

+“I told him that he’s the greatest of all time,” Zverev said.
+“I know that he was chasing history.”

-The top-ranked Serb lost to Alexander Zverev of Germany 1-6, 6-3, 6-1 Friday in the semifinals of the tennis tournament at the Tokyo Olympics.
+Djokovic, the top-ranked Serb who had seemed invincible in all of the biggest tournaments this year, lost to Zverev 1-6, 6-3, 6-1 Friday in the semifinals of the tennis tournament at the Tokyo Olympics.

 Steffi Graf in 1988 remains the only tennis player to achieve the Golden Slam.